-- Disconnect R wire from the air conditioner control's R terminal. - Turning main power OFF and then ON at the unit's disconnect switch.
+- Disconnecting R wire from the air conditioner control's R terminal. - Turning the indoor unit off an on again.

+Cycle the 24VAC power to air conditioner control off and on.
 After power up, existing code will display for 60 seconds and then clear.